 3. Goals and Required Return

 Your financial goals determine how much risk may be necessary.
-If your objective is aggressive wealth accumulation or early retirement, higher expected returns, and therefore higher volatility may be required.
+If your objective is aggressive wealth accumulation or early retirement, you may need a higher expected return, which usually requires accepting more volatility.
 If your primary goal is wealth preservation, excessive risk may be unnecessary.

 4. Liquidity Needs

-Large upcoming expenses such as home purchases, tuition, business investments can reduce risk capacity.
+Large upcoming expenses, such as home purchases, tuition, tax payments, or business investments, can reduce risk capacity.
 High liquidity needs typically justify lower volatility and fewer illiquid holdings.

 5. Debt and Fixed Obligations